Skill Maintenance: Why Capability Decays Faster Than You Think

 Skill maintenance determines whether capability lasts or quietly fades.

 Most people assume that once a skill is learned, it is owned.
-In reality, skills behave more like muscles than credentials.
-Without use, feedback, and recalibration, they weaken gradually—often unnoticed until the gap matters.
+That assumption is dangerous.
+Skills behave more like muscles than credentials.
+Without use, feedback, and recalibration, they weaken gradually, often unnoticed until the gap matters.

 This is why skill maintenance matters more than people expect.
 The environment changes while habits stay the same.
 Tools update.
 Context shifts.
 Expectations move.
 Meanwhile, yesterday’s competence quietly becomes today’s liability.